medkif/message-drafter/README.md

 - Create a Firestore database in Native mode.

 ### 3. Configure Terraform
-- Create a `terraform/terraform.tfvars` with your project details (use the .tfvars.ezample file).
+- Create a `terraform/terraform.tfvars` with your project details (copy from `terraform/terraform.tfvars.example`).

 ### 4. Initialize and Apply Terraform
 ```sh